The Lavelier Microphone for On Location Interviews

 But we're going to talk today about how to try and take some of those problems in your sound out before you actually record.
 So today, um you've either realized that you have an echo or maybe your audio is perfect.
 You don't have to do any of this.
 So even better.
 But if not, um and you have something noisy that, you know, you can't get rid of, for example, your computer, but you could put it into an acoustical box, like a box, um with acoustical panels on it, so it absorbs sound and it doesn't come out or something like that.

-But you can probably find something fairly reasonable to do this, but you cannot easily edit bad audios noise in post production.
+But you can probably find something fairly reasonable to do this, but you cannot easily edit bad audio noise in post-production.
 I mean, you can but you know why why why try and get it, you know, make it better the first time.
-So we're gonna talk about um a couple of things um you may have already heard about if you do any podcasting, audio foam panels and the other one is called a bass trap, which probably we've you've not heard of and I'll show you a picture of because it's mostly used in musical music studios and I'm going to sneeze.
+So we're gonna talk about um a couple of things um you may have already heard about if you do any podcasting, um audio foam panels, and the other one is called a bass trap, which probably we've you've not heard of and I'll show you a picture of because it's mostly used in musical music studios and I'm going to sneeze.

 So excuse me while I sneeze.
 So what are base panels?
 Bass traps and phone panels?
 Well, essentially to do one thing, which is to absorb echo and clean up your reverb in your recording studio.
 But although they may look the same, they're actually a bit different and they serve different purposes.